jonstokes/irongrid/README.md

 ![IronSights and stretched.io](http://scoperrific-site.s3.amazonaws.com/catalog-phase-2.png)

-As product links begin to show up in the site's product_link queue, ProductLinksWorkers will spawn and pop them and push them into a link set.
+As product links begin to show up in the site's product_link queue, PullProductLinksWorkers will spawn and pop them and push them into a link set.

 ### Catalog Phase, Step 3: Prune, Refresh, Push